Umeå: Education and research

 Umeå University has about 37,000 students and 4,200 staff.
 The establishment of the university in the mid-1960s led to a population expansion from about 50,000 inhabitants to today's 121,032.
 The expansion continues, with about 1100 new inhabitants every year, and has made Umeå a modern, somewhat intellectual city to add to the traditional basis of heavy industry for cities along the coast of northern Sweden (Norrland).
 In 1951 the university's library was recognised as important for northern Sweden.
 The library is given a copy of every new book printed in Sweden.

 The Swedish University of Agricultural Sciences or Sveriges Lantbruksuniversitet is a university in Sweden.
 Although its head office is located in Uppsala (Ultuna), the university has several campuses in different parts of Sweden, including Umeå.
 Unlike other government-run universities in Sweden, it is funded through the budget for the Ministry of Enterprise and Innovation.

 The university hospital serves the entire region of northern Sweden.

+The Minerva Gymnasium, a private school for secondary education, is located in Umeå.